 I'm a sucker for that song, and for that arrangement --- I love it.
 I think he did a great job with it.
 Good cryin' into your beer song.

-― set the controls for the heart of the sun (VegemiteGrrl), Thursday, 8 November 2012 17:30 (three years ago) Permalink
+― set the controls for the heart of the sun (VegemiteGrrl), Thursday, 8 November 2012 17:30 (four years ago) Permalink

 his guitarist looks like a total tweaker

-― set the controls for the heart of the sun (VegemiteGrrl), Thursday, 8 November 2012 17:38 (three years ago) Permalink
+― set the controls for the heart of the sun (VegemiteGrrl), Thursday, 8 November 2012 17:38 (four years ago) Permalink